 What is the DOVE Fellowship?

 The Diversity of Views and Experiences (DOVE) Fellowship Program seeks to assist graduate research programs to promote a diversity of views, experiences, and ideas in the pursuit of research, scholarship, and creative excellence.
-This diversity is promoted through the recruitment and support of academically excellent students who are looking to positively impact their graduate program, and whose representations of diversity are expressed in its many forms – including, but not limited to, thought, geography, faith, experiences, background, ethnicity, gender and interests.
+This is promoted through the recruitment and support of academically excellent students who are looking to positively impact their graduate program, and whose representations of diversity are expressed in its many forms – including, but not limited to, thought, geography, faith, experiences, background, ethnicity, gender and interests.

 The DOVE Fellowship Program is administered jointly by the Graduate School Fellowship Office (GSFO) and the Graduate School Diversity Office (GSDO).
 The work of the GSDO encompasses recruitment, funding, retention, advocacy, and education of students from underrepresented communities.
 The GSDO prioritizes domestic graduate students who identify as Indigenous (including eligible persons under the Jay Treaty) and/or People of Color, inclusive of their intersectional identities, who have been historically excluded in graduate education.

 WHAT IS THE APPLICATION WINDOW?

 What is the award?

 The DOVE fellowship is a $25,000 stipend, academic year tuition at the general graduate rate for up to 14 credits per semester, subsidized health insurance through the Graduate Assistant Health Plan for up to one calendar year, option to attend the GSDO Summer Institute (includes $4,000 stipend and health insurance coverage), and a minimum of $1,000 for research/conference travel funding.